monkeytypegame/monkeytype/CONTRIBUTING.md

 ## Standards and Conventions

-1. Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which is automatically run every time you `git commit` (if you've followed the above instructions properly).
+1. Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which is automatically ran every time you `git commit` (if you've followed the above instructions properly).

 ## Questions